emezac/dawn/docs/PRD.md

   - Implement real-time logging and status updates for task tracking.
   - Provide documentation and examples for defining and executing parallel workflows.

+### Development and Code Quality Tools

+- **Linting and Formatting:**
+  - **flake8:** For linting and style checking
+    - Configured with extended line length (120 characters)
+    - Customized per-file ignore rules for different file types
+    - Ignores specific error codes where appropriate (E501, E402, F401, etc.)
+  - **black:** For automatic code formatting
+    - Configured with 120 character line length
+    - Consistently enforced across all Python files
+  - **isort:** For import sorting and organization
+    - Configured to be compatible with black
+    - Uses the same line length settings
+  - **Pre-commit hooks:** To ensure code quality before commits
+    - Automatically runs black, isort, and flake8 before each commit
+    - Prevents committing code that doesn't meet standards
+- **Testing Infrastructure:**
+  - **pytest:** For unit and integration testing
+  - **Test helpers and mocks:** For simplified test creation
+  - **Path setup:** Properly handles imports in test files
+- **Development Workflow:**
+  - **Makefile:** For common development tasks (format, lint, test)
+  - **Utility scripts:** For linting, testing, and other routine operations
+  - **CI/CD integration:** For automated testing and deployment
+  - **Configuration files:** setup.cfg, pyproject.toml, and .pre-commit-config.yaml

 ## 6. Technical Approach

 - **Language:** Python 3.x (robust AI/ML ecosystem and community).